jessica-hsu/Full-stack-Nanodegree/README.md

 ## Project 5: Build an Item Catalog Application
 >You will develop an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.
 (From Udacity)

+## Project 6: Neighborhood Map
+>You will develop a single page application featuring a map of your neighborhood or a neighborhood you would like to visit.
+You will then add functionality to this map including highlighted locations, third-party data about those locations and various ways to browse the content.
+(From Udacity)